ravicious/ravicious.github.io/_posts/2016-11-28-prototyping-with-runtime-errors-in-elm.md

 The second definition, `bux`, causes some problems.
 That's because we're trying to compose `bar : List String -> List String` with `foo : String -> List String` and the type of the return value of `bar` (`List String`) doesn't match the type of the only argument of `foo` (`String`).

-Here lies the power of this technique. **Without writing the implementation of `foo` and `bar`, we were able to get some feedback from the compiler and see if our ideas make sense in the grand scheme of things.** To give you a "real world example", you could have a big `update` function in your Elm app and a plan to split it into smaller helpers.
+Here lies the power of this technique. **Without writing the implementation of `foo` and `bar`, we were able to get feedback from the compiler and see if our ideas make sense in the grand scheme of things.** To give you a real world example, you could have a big `update` function in your Elm app and a plan to split it into smaller helpers.
 You could then prototype with runtime errors and check if the plan is going to pan out or if you forgot about something.

-In general, this approach is a handy tool to have in your toolbox.
+It's a handy tool to have in your toolbox.

 If you enjoyed this article, take a look at [_Type Bombs in Elm_ by Kris Jenkins](http://blog.jenkster.com/2016/11/type-bombs-in-elm.html).
 It describes an approach which is useful in an opposite situation – when you don't know the exact type and would like the compiler to tell you what it expects there.